-We investigate enablers of future smart factories (Industry 4.0) from the industrial manufacturing, continuous processes, and energy management perspectives.
+We investigate enablers of future smart factories (Industry 4.0 & 5.0) from the industrial manufacturing, continuous processes, energy management, and human-centric perspectives.

 The focus areas of research in our group are various aspects of information technology applications in industrial automation.
-We investigate enablers for future smart factories, as a critical part of the concept commonly known as the 4th industrial revolution or Industry 4.0.
+We investigate enablers for future smart factories, as a critical part of the concept commonly known as Industry 4.0.
 Besides, we lead the development of the Aalto Factory of the Future demonstrator.

 Among our topics of interest are:

 - How to control future factories by networks of wirelessly connected microcomputers?
 And how to develop software for such networks?
 The exceptional complexity of software development in the manufacturing and process industry inspires us to look for methods of plug-and-play software composition or its automatic generation.